Professor in Intellectual Property

 2-3pm Mondays in term time, or at other times.
 Please email firstname.lastname@example.org

 Abbe was part of the interdisciplinary interinstitutional team which won the Coventry University Research Team of the Year 2017 for the InVisible Difference project.
-Abbe frequently contributes to public consultations relevant to her research, eg EU "Multilateral Reform of Investment Dispute Resolution" (2017), UK BEIS "Clean Growth Strategy" (2017) and UK Human Rights Committee inquiry "Defending Rights: attitudes to enforcement" (2018).
+Abbe frequently contributes to public consultations relevant to her research, eg EU "Multilateral Reform of Investment Dispute Resolution" (2017), UK BEIS "Clean Growth Strategy" (2017), UK Human Rights Committee inquiry "Defending Rights: attitudes to enforcement" (2018) and the Strategic Priorities of the Scottish Human Rights Commission (2019).
 Abbe organised a public engagement event "Careful what we wish for?
-Clashing laws, energy and society" which Abbe organised as part of the 2015 Being Human Festival.
-In 2018 Abbe is part of an interdisciplinary team exploring Marine Genetic Resources in the UN Biodiversity Beyond National Jurisdiction negotiations.
+Clashing laws, energy and society" as part of the 2015 Being Human Festival.
+Since 2018 Abbe has been part of an interdisciplinary team exploring Marine Genetic Resources in the UN Biodiversity Beyond National Jurisdiction negotiations.

 Abbe has also contributed to leading textbooks in the intellectual property and information technology field, notably Contemporary Intellectual Property Law and Policy with Oxford University Press.